rayures/i2p-docker/README.md

+# Changes:
+20190501: available on docker hub (private repo for now).

 # I2P in Docker
 This is the Java I2P router in Docker.

+always up to date with docker auto build based on new i2p releases trigger.

 ## Usage
-build it yourself, not available on hub.docker.
+for now: build it yourself, not publicly available on hub.docker.

 i.e:
 `git clone https://github.com/rayures/i2p-docker.git /home/i2p/source`